What are Euro Medium-Term Notes (EMTNs)?

 Disadvantages of a Euro Medium-Term Note

-- Euro medium-term notes are expensive and can offset the interest received by the investor, thereby leaving very little earnings to the investor.
+- Euro medium-term notes are expensive and the premium can offset the interest received by the investor, thereby leaving very little earnings to the investor.

 - Since the notes involve other foreign currencies, the laws of the foreign jurisdiction would apply.